 Porter Cable has built a reputation for selling extremely effective and robust power tools that last longer even after years of service.
-P-C 362 V is no different.
-And, it’s already getting rave belt sander reviews.
+P-C 352 VS is no different.
+And, it’s already getting decent belt sander reviews.

 If you are searching for a medium-duty 3” x 21” sander tool with thoughtful design and build, refined performance in keeping with this class, then odds are you will be contented with the Genesis GBS321A.